Lamotrigine

 Key points about lamotrigine

-• Lamotrigine is used to treat epilepsy and to control some mood disorders, eg, bipolar disorder.
+• Lamotrigine is used to treat some types of epilepsy and prevent depressive episodes in bipolar disorder.

 • Find out how to take it safely and possible side effects.